RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 * [Rockslide Aged Nickel slide](https://www.therockslide.com/shop/aged-nickel-guitar-slide/)
 * [Blue Chip Jazz 80 Large](https://shop.bluechippick.net/products/Jazz80-LG.html) - You probably think I'm crazy right now. $50 for a pick!?!?!? **IS IT MADE OF GOLD???**.
 No, it's made of [Vespel](https://www.dupont.com/products/vespel-polyimide.html).
 The material alone for the pick is worth ~$10-$15, and it's difficult to work to the level of the Blue Chip products.
     * I have difficulty holding a pick due to health issues, and this material is practically magic.
 I'm able to keep it in my fingers, but it feels glassy smooth on the strings.
 I've tried 100s of picks and this _is it_ for me.
 Smooth on the strings, stays in my hand.
-* [Zookies 30deg](https://www.jimdunlop.com/product/z9002m30-7-10137-00717-8.do) - I now play guitar and bass exclusively with a 30deg zookies pick that's been ground to a Jazz III-like tip.
-Much easier on my hands/fingers.
 * [Dunlop Straplocks](https://www.jimdunlop.com/products/accessories/straplok) - I dislike any other strap locking system.

 ## Pedals

 * [Peterson Strobostom HD](https://www.petersontuners.com/products/strobostomphd/) - Best tuner that I've used by a mile.
 * [Keeley Time Machine Boost](http://www.robertkeeley.com/manuals/time_machine_boost.pdf) - Ahhhhhhhhhhhhh.
 If I only had one pedal, this would be it.
+* [Empress Compressor mkII](https://empresseffects.com/products/compressor-mkii) - The best pedal compressor I've encountered.
+I adore this pedal.
+* [Empress Bass Compressor](https://empresseffects.com/products/bass-compressor) - On guitar I prefer the bass compressor.
 * [Keeley Compressor Pro](https://robertkeeley.com/product/keeley-compressor-pro-namm-2015/) - The least intrusive compressor I've found for both guitar _and_ bass guitar.
 * [Dual Utter Stutter](https://www.youtube.com/watch?v=WXc1YhyajXM) - Custom feedback pedal.
 1/1, just for me.